Workers’ Compensation FAQ

 We Fight To Protect Workers’ Rights

 At Canlas Law Group, APLC, our lawyers are committed to helping injured workers get the answers they need to protect their rights and recover the workers’ compensation benefits they need and deserve.
-If we didn’t answer one of your questions above, contact us and we will take the time to get you the answers you need during a free initial consultation.
+If we didn’t answer one of your questions above, call us at 323-888-4325 or contact us by email and we will take the time to get you the answers you need during a free initial consultation.

 We serve clients throughout the Los Angeles area and Southern California.